Mars 96: Conclusions

 A review board could not determine whether the Mars 96 crash was due to failure of the Proton-K launch vehicle Blok D-2 upper stage or a malfunction of the Mars 96 spacecraft itself.
 The failure investigation board concluded that lack of telemetry data during critical parts of the mission prevented identification of the cause of the failure.
 The failure occurred at the second ignition of the Proton Blok D-2 upper stage, while the spacecraft was out of range of Russian ground stations.
 The Mars 96 spacecraft carried 200 grams of plutonium-238 in the form of small pellets.
 They were designed to withstand heat and impact and are thought to have survived re-entry.
-The Block D-2 stage carried no plutonium.
+The Blok D-2 stage carried no plutonium.
 The spacecraft is believed to have crashed somewhere in a 320 km long by 80 km wide oval running southwest to northeast and centered 32 km east of Iquique, Chile.
 No parts of the spacecraft or upper stage have been recovered.

 Fate of the plutonium fuel

 It was originally believed that the Mars 96 assembly burnt up in the atmosphere and the debris fell into the Pacific Ocean.
 However, in March 1997, the United States Space Command admitted that it had miscalculated the satellite's path of re-entry.
-"We were aware of a number of eyewitness accounts of the re-entry event via the media several weeks after the re-entry occurred", wrote Major Stephen Boylan, Chief of the Media Division at the United States Space Command in Colorado Springs, Colorado.
+"We were aware of a number of eyewitness accounts of the re-entry event via the media several weeks after the re-entry occurred," wrote Major Stephen Boylan, Chief of the Media Division at the United States Space Command in Colorado Springs, Colorado.
 "Upon further analysis, we believe it is reasonable that the impact was in fact on land".
 Mars 96 carried four assemblies designed to enter the martian atmosphere, two surface penetrators and two surface stations.
 These would almost certainly have survived entry into Earth's atmosphere.
 The two surface penetrators were designed to survive an impact with the ground.
 Despite this and the fact that the four assemblies carried a combined total of 200 grams of plutonium-238 for fuel, the Russians have not mounted any recovery effort to date.